 College Football Champions

-From 1869 to 2017, only 50 Universities have claimed an NCAAF title banner.
-Won during an era, long since past, Princeton has won or shared the most NCAFF National Championships as the Tigers have 28 titles.
+From 1869 to 2018, only 51 Universities have claimed an NCAAF title banner.
+Won during an era, long since past, Princeton has won the most NCAFF National Championships with 28 titles.
 The Yale Bulldogs are next with 27 and Notre Dame is third as the Fighting Irish have 22 Championships.
-That is ancient history though as Princeton and Yale haven’t been contenders for decades while Notre Dame last reigned supreme in US College Football way back in 1988.
+That is ancient history though as Princeton and Yale haven't been contenders for decades while Notre Dame last reigned supreme in US College Football way back in 1988.

-Power Five Conferences have ruled recently – particularly the Southeastern Conference who claimed five titles during an eight year run from 2009 to 2016.
+Power Five Conferences have ruled recently - particularly the Southeastern Conference who claimed five titles during an eight year run from 2009 to 2016.
 Alabama won four of them, Auburn claimed one, while Florida State (ACC) Ohio State (Big Ten) and Clemson (ACC) were the three non-SEC Champs.
-Proving how fallible computers and polls can be, the #1 ranked team as yet to win under new playoff system as #4 Ohio State, #2 Alabama and #2 Clemson were the first three winners.
+The last few years have been won Clemson, Alabama and UCF, with Clemson winning in 2016 and 2018, Albama winning in 2016 and 2017, then UCF picking up the title in 2017 to claim their first NCAAF title.

 Players soak up NCAAF title appearances as only a handful move on to the NFL.
 The ones that do advance to the next level are usually stars as players like Joe Montana (Fighting Irish/49ers) Tom Brady (Wolverines/Patriots) Marcus Allen (Trojans/Raiders) and Tony Dorsett (Panthers/Cowboys) all own a National Championship and a Super Bowl ring.
 Remember, local lottery retailers in Canada do not offer single wagers on the NCAAF title match - CSB top ranked online sportsbook do!